-Screen walls constructed of brick/stone/rendered blockwork, 2.0 metres in height and constructed in accordance with current standards and regulations shall be provided to enclose private open space and where the boundaries of the house sites abut roads, pedestrian ways or open spaces.
+Screen walls, 2 metres in height and constructed in accordance with I.S.
+325 shall be provided where the boundaries of the house sites abut roads, pedestrian ways or open spaces, and where the areas of private open space are below the minimum standards outlined above.
 The walls shall be capped and rendered or other decorative finish consistent with the design/finish of the house.
 A uniform treatment for the boundaries of individual sites shall be implemented throughout a residential development.
 In general front boundaries shall be defined by walls or fences at least 0.5 metres high in keeping with the house design.
 Open plan front gardens will only be acceptable in innovative layouts and where a high level of safety is achieved.
 Open plan gardens will not be allowed on main access roads.